toshihiroryuu/nqueens---PyPI-Package/README.md

 The expected output for this problem is a binary array which has 1s for the blocks where queens are placed, and 0s for the blocks where queens are not placed.

+# Implementation

+We have implemented N-Queens problem as a python package.

+So you need to install the package for finding out the solutions.